FIWARE/tutorials.Step-by-Step/README.md

 with a Postman collection containing the necessary HTTP requests: import the collection into Postman and follow the instructions.

-### Following the tutorial exercises from the Command line
+### Following the tutorial exercises from the command-line

 Each submodule contains full instructions in README which details the appropriate bash commands (cUrl and Docker Compose) to run.